vwout/hass-zkaccess_c3/readme.md

-# C3 Access Control Panel integration for Home Assistant
+# C3/inBio Access Control Panel integration for Home Assistant

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://hacs.xyz/docs/faq/custom_repositories/)

-This integration adds support for ZKTEco C3 Access Control panels to Home Assistant as custom component via HACS.
+This integration adds support for ZKTEco ZKAccess C3 and inBio Door Access Control panels to Home Assistant as custom component via HACS.
 It relies on my [native Python library](https://github.com/vwout/zkaccess-c3-py/) for communicating with the panels.

 This integration creates a devices for each panel and adds the following entities: